 Now is the time to build back better.
-We recognize the vulnerability of our society and our economy and the urgency of efforts for a post COVID-19 recovery that puts society on track for the 2030 Agenda and the Sustainable Development Goals through strengthened action for nature.
-Leadership, science-based decision-making, involvement of stakeholders, and global cooperation will only be more important in the time to come.
-Ministers can promote regulations, incentives, financial instruments that respond to the COVID-19 situation while at the same time contributing to a low GHG emission economy based on sustainable production and consumption, circular economy, and a pollution-free world with vital ecosystem services and biodiversity.
-It will be to our benefit that we reduce our environmental footprint and place people and nature at the heart of decision making.
+We recognize the vulnerability of our society and our economy and the urgency of efforts for a post COVID-19 recovery that puts society on track towards the achievement offer the 2030 Agenda and the Sustainable Development Goals through strengthened action to conserve for, restore and sustainably use nature, and the services it provides.
+Leadership, science-based decision-making, involvement of all stakeholders, including the private sector, and global cooperation will only be more important in the time to come.

+Ministers can promote regulations, incentives, financial instruments that respond to the COVID-19 situation while at the same time contributing to a low GHG emission economy based on sustainable production consumption practices, such as agroecology and traditional practices, circular economy, and a pollution-free world with healthy biodiversity and vital ecosystem services and biodiversity.
+It will be to our benefit that we reduce our environmental footprint and place people and naturerelevant stakeholders at the heart of decision making.